JibKh/Python-BeautifulSoup-Webscraping-For-Lowest-Product-Price/README.md

 ### Future Updates ###
-More websites such as Czone and PakDukaan
+More websites
+Out of stock indicator

 ### Limitations ###